Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

 </p>

 Disclaimer: These instruction are based on the [original Repository](https://github.com/AndrejOrsula) and were adjusted to the Extension we are providing.
-We added some parts and deleted others.
+We added some parts and deleted parts which are not relevant for our contribution.

 ## Instructions